 However, with a trail by trail, case by case basis, in conjunction with local chapter efforts, IMBA will pursue Congressional legislation to adjust existing wilderness boundaries that reopen trails currently closed to people riding bicycles.

 Absolutely, as collaboration is the most productive approach to addressing today's natural resource protection issues in our democracy.
 IMBA has a solid, successful track record of collaborating with our chapters, members, local cyclists, land management agency personnel, other outdoor recreationists and wilderness proponents to achieve protections for mountain biking trails and access.
 IMBA absolutely needs more members, chapters, allies and partners to engage in our mutually beneficial advocacy efforts to increase our overall effectiveness.

 Are Bicycles Appropriate in Wild Places?

-Yes, bicycling is a human-powered, low-impact, quiet form of travel compatible with wild places and the intent of the Wilderness Act.
-There are instances where bicycling may not be feasible or appropriate.
-Some trails in proposed Wilderness areas are too rugged or steep for our use.
-On some national trails, such as the Appalachian Trail, IMBA respects the prohibition of bicycles.
-In other cases, trails should be closed to all forms of recreation (hiking, bicycling, horse use, etc.) when sensitive plants, wildlife or weather-related seasonal conditions are present.
+Yes.
+Bicycling is a human-powered, low-impact, quiet form of travel and healthy outdoor recreation compatible with wild places and the intent of the Wilderness Act.
+Bicycling and other mechanized/mechanical forms of recreation are currently prohibited in Wilderness areas, as are all forms of mechanized/mechanical transportation.
+In addition, there are instances where bicycling may not be feasible or appropriate in some wild places.
+There are trails in existing or proposed wilderness that are simply too rugged to ride and sustainably maintain.
+On some National Scenic trails, such as the Appalachian Trail, IMBA also respects the current prohibition of bicycles.
+In other cases, trails should be closed to all forms of recreation (hiking, horse use, bicycling, etc.) when sensitive or endangered plants and wildlife, or weather-related seasonal conditions prevent sustainable and responsible use.